Metavirus

 Metavirus is a genus of viruses in the family Metaviridae.
 They are retrotransposons that invade a eukaryotic host genome and may only replicate once the virus has infected the host.
-These genetic elements exist to infect and replicate in their host genome and are derived from ancestral elements unrelated from their host.
 Metavirus may use several different hosts for transmission, and has been found to be transmissible through ovule and pollen of some plants.

-Metavirus contains five families of the Ty3/Gypsy element with either one or two open-reading frames; these families are mdg1, mdg3, blastopia, 412, and micropia.
-Each of the five families contains either one or two open-reading frames, gag3 and/or pol3.
-There is evidence to support that amino acid deprivation in the elements host genome has frequently caused a frameshift towards the Ty3 element.
+Metavirus contains five families of the Ty3/Gypsy element with either one or two open-reading frames (gag3 and/or pol3); these families are mdg1, mdg3, blastopia, 412, and micropia.
+There is evidence to support that amino acid deprivation in the elements of the host genome has frequently caused a frameshift towards the Ty3 element.
 Metavirus corresponds with the Ogre/Tat gene lineage.

 Morphology

 Species of Metavirus are single-stranded RNA retrotransposons.
 They have an icosahedral and linear conformation and are not enclosed in an envelope.
 Their diameter is approximately 50 nm and they are usually between 42 and 52 nm in length.
-These genetic elements contain a core and capsid.